random532/brut/README.md

 Q: What can I do with it?<br>
 A: You can..<br>
-   - view all hard disks, memory cards, sd cards<br>
+   - inspect hard disks, memory cards, sd cards<br>
    - create/destroy partitioning schemes<br>
    - add/remove/modify partitions<br>
    - mount/unmount<br>